Canon M6 vs Panasonic GM5

 It is notable that the M6 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M6 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The M6 was replaced by the Canon M6 Mark II, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M6 and GM5 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Panasonic GM5 or vice versa?
 The listing below highlights the relative strengths of the two models.